Chernicharo/simpleAPINode/README.md

 # simpleAPINode

-a simple exercice with a really simple api
+a simple exercice with a really simple api for study